What is a Staffing Agency, and How Do They Work?

 Companies often confuse staffing agencies, recruitment agencies, and RPO providers, leading to mismatched hiring solutions.
 Understanding these distinctions helps companies make better hiring decisions aligned with their actual staffing needs.

 A staffing agency (also called staffing firm, temp agency, or employment agency) is a third-party company that recruits, screens, hires, and manages temporary workers or contract employees.
-The staffing company becomes the legal employer of record, handling payroll, benefits, taxes, and compliance while workers perform services at client locations.
+The agency usually recruits, screens, employs, pays, and manages workers, while the client company supervises the day-to-day work.
+Businesses use staffing agencies when they need fast, flexible hiring without handling payroll and compliance internally.

-This guide covers what staffing agencies are, how staffing agencies work, fee structures, benefits and limitations, when they make sense versus alternatives, and how to choose providers.
+This guide covers what staffing agencies are, how staffing agencies work, how staffing agency fees are usually structured, benefits and limitations, when they make sense versus alternatives, and how to choose providers.

 What is a Staffing Agency?